OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/jama-tr-integration.md

 Now, click **Save Mapping** button to save the mapping.
 You will be directed to the integration page.

->**Note**:

-The fields mapped here are examples, you can map more fields as per your requirement.
+>**Note**:The fields mapped here are examples, you can map more fields as per your requirement.

 This is how your integration page will look after all mapping is complete.